grafana/agent/docs/flow/reference/components/prometheus.remote_write.md

 ### endpoint block

 The `endpoint` block describes a single location to send metrics to.
-Multiple `endpoint` blocks may be provided to send metrics to multiple locations.
+Multiple `endpoint` blocks can be provided to send metrics to multiple locations.

 The following arguments are supported: